IF YOU ARE HAVING A MENTAL HEALTH EMERGENCY, PLEASE CALL 911, 988, OR

 Please review our Practice Policies for more information.

-Clients begin working through weekly sessions for at least the first 3 months.
-This helps to create a routine in the therapeutic space and ensure you are feeling safe, comfortable, and connected in the therapy space.
+Clients typically begin with weekly sessions for at least the first 3 months.
+This helps to create a routine in the therapeutic space and build a sense of safety, comfort, and connectedness.

 When appropriate, client and therapist will discuss reductions in meeting regularity.
 This can include bi-weekly or monthly sessions, as well as discharge as the result of completed goals.

-If any client has not made contact with their therapist in the last month, has not responded to outreach, and/or has not scheduled an upcoming appointment, they are subject to termination from services.
+If a client has not made contact with their therapist in the last month, has not responded to outreach, and/or has not scheduled an upcoming appointment, they are subject to termination from services.

 The Mind Lab has a 24-hour cancellation policy.
 You will get an email or text reminder 24 hours before your scheduled appointment time.
 If you do not cancel or reschedule your appointment by that time, you will be charged the full session fee.